AwkwardTurtle42/AwkwardTurtle42.github.io/Bestiary.md

 ## Notiavore

-6 Grit, 2 Armor, d10 STR, d6 DEX, d8 WIL, Bite (d10), consumes a memory and restores d6 Grit on Critical Damage
+6 Grit, 2 Armor, d10 STR, d6 DEX, d8 WIL, Bite (d10), consumes a memory and restores d6 Grit on Wounds

 * Hulking mass of scrolls and books, an incredible if deadly repository of knowledge.
 * Bladed weapons and fire bypass Armor.